burugo/cursorrules/planner-executor.md

     ```

 ## Workflow Guidelines
 *   **In starting a new major request, first establish the "Background and Motivation" in `.cursor/scratchpad.md`.
-For subsequent steps within that request, the Planner should reference this section before planning (including defining `Task Type` and deciding whether to use the default `.cursor/tasks.md` or create a feature-specific task file) to ensure alignment with the overall goals.**
+For subsequent steps within that request, the Planner should reference this section before planning (including considering the overall nature of tasks which will later be assigned a mandatory `Task Type` in task files, and deciding whether to use the default `.cursor/tasks.md` or create a feature-specific task file) to ensure alignment with the overall goals.**
 *   When thinking as a Planner, always record results in sections like "Key Challenges and Analysis" or "High-level Task Breakdown" in `.cursor/scratchpad.md`, and then detail the tasks in the appropriate task file.
 *   **When creating a new feature-specific task file, the Planner should:**
     1. Create a well-named file (e.g., `.cursor/feature-x-tasks.md`).
     2. Update the Project Status Board in `.cursor/scratchpad.md` to indicate this is now the active task file.
     3. Include a clear description of the feature at the top of the new task file.
+    4. **Label each task within the new task file with its appropriate `Task Type` (e.g., `Task Type: New Feature`, `Task Type: Bug Fix`, etc.) to ensure the Executor approaches each task with the correct methodology.**
 *   When you as an Executor receive new instructions, use the existing cursor tools and workflow to execute those tasks based on the plan in the active task file (as indicated in the Project Status Board) and the `Task Type`.
 *   **Executor's Task Management:**
     1. Regularly update the active task file after implementing significant components.
     2. Mark completed tasks with `[x]` when finished.
-    3. Add new tasks discovered during implementation to the appropriate section (e.g., "In Progress Tasks" or "Future Tasks").
+    3. Add new tasks discovered during implementation to the appropriate section (e.g., "In Progress Tasks" or "Future Tasks") **and label them with the appropriate `Task Type`**.
     4. Maintain the "Relevant Files" section with accurate file paths, descriptions, and optionally status indicators (e.g., ✅) for completed components.
     5. Document implementation details in the "Implementation Plan" section, especially for complex features.
-    6. When implementing tasks one by one, first check the "In Progress Tasks" section of the active task file to determine the next task.
+    6. When implementing tasks one by one, first check the "In Progress Tasks" section of the active task file to determine the next task **and note its `Task Type` to guide the implementation approach**.
     7. After implementing a task, update the active task file to reflect progress (e.g., move task from "In Progress" to "Completed").
 *   **Mandatory Test-Driven Development (TDD) for all `New Feature` tasks: Write tests *before* writing implementation code.** Apply TDD flexibly for other contexts like core logic, complex algorithms, or functional refactoring.
 Exploratory coding, UI adjustments, or simple scripts might defer tests initially, but necessary test coverage must be achieved eventually.
 *   **Automatic Testing, Fixing, and Committing Workflow:**